 Peter Ballantine – Recently retired from 42 years of ordained ministry, Peter still carries on his teaching and educational ministry.

 Tim Norwood is currently the Anglican Area Dean, but has been in and out of Milton Keynes since he was six.
 He spends a lot of time dealing with organisational issues, but has a passion for building up churches so they can change the world.
-He has a particular interest in communication and coordinates our Christmas advertising campaigns…
+He has a particular interest in communication and coordinated our Christmas advertising campaigns.

 Sign up to our mailing list